Having problems with mobility or the use of your hands is more common than people realize.

 17. Voice Acting

-Voice acting is one of the best jobs for working without the use of your hands.
+Voice acting is a fantastic job for working without your hands.

-Another perk of this job is if you can get a good quality microphone and a quiet space in your home, you can even do this job without leaving your house.
+Plus, if you have a great microphone and a quiet space in your home, you can do this job fully remotely.

 Average yearly income: $47,196 (Glassdoor)